guillemborrell/thermopy/readme.md

 ## TODO

+	- Put examples again in docstrings; need to update.

 	- Uniformize code (imports and the like) and improve compliance with PEP8.

 	- Update docstrings to conform to PEP 257.